karosowka13/marvelopedia/README.md

 ## Functions

-1. Fetches data from an external API
+1. Fetches data from an external Marvel API
-2. Prop Types typings for Components
+2. Prop Types typings for React Components
 3. Implemented Redux app state management
 4. Implemented responsive design
 5. Includes a mock authentication functionality- save a fake token to memory in order to access to the private root of the main app view after reloading or reopening the tab
 6. Data presented as cards on a grid
 7. Cards include shortened data from their respective data nodes and navigate to full data view when clicked
 8. Allows users to access respective data nodes views by a URL with a name, e.g. `~/A.I.M.` to access A.I.M. character full data view
-9. Search all libraly or find by the comics
+9. Search all resources
+10. Filter by the comics title

 ## Perview of the application

 ![](./images/marvelopedia.gif)
 ![](./images/marvelopediaMobile.gif)

-## Start with docker
+## How to start the app with docker

 The image is prepared to production build and it is run on ngnix server.
-The app is running at [http://localhost:8000](http://localhost:8000)

 To run the image:

 ### `docker run -itp 8000:8000 karosowa/marvelopedia-front:1.0.0`

+The app is running at [http://localhost:8000](http://localhost:8000).

 ## Build with docker